PramitSaha/markdown-cv/index.md

 I have an experience of working with two clients: [Deluxe Corporation](https://www.deluxe.com/) and [M&S](https://www.marksandspencer.com/).
 I had worked both from offshore [Chennai, India] as well as client location [London, UK].

 - Followed agile software devlopment lifecycle.
-- Understanding business requirements for writing test scenarios.
+- Understanding business requirements for designing test scenarios to test back-end applications.
 - Used ALM and JIRA tool to manage test cases for the back-end applications and bug tracking.
 - Used HP UFT tool to design automated test scripts for web and desktop applications.